MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 a delay of 0.4 microseconds.

 Scenario: The client establishes a TCP connection with the server.
-Then, the client sends a preset number of packets, fixed at 1000 packets with a packet size of 512 bytes, to the server periodically following a configurable data rate from 512Kbps to 512Mbps.
+Then, the client sends a preset number of packets, (by default we set this number to 1000 packets with a packet size of 512 bytes), to the server one packet at a time following a configurable data rate from 512Kbps to 512Mbps.
-Depending on the configuration of each packet the server receives, it can respond with an echo packet whose size is equal to that of the received packet multiplied by an echo factor.
+Depending on the configuration of the server, each packet the server receives, it can respond with an echo packet whose size is equal to that of the received packet multiplied by an echo factor.
 The echo can be immediate or after a configurable delay.
 The time at which each application starts/stops and the time at which data trans-